 The economic picture has deteriorated amid disappointing data, but we think that government bonds have rallied too far, leaving valuations expensive.

-Expected return from commodity futures has fallen back to its historic average.
 We like gold as a hedge against further economic weakness.

 US inflation linked